operator-framework/olm-docs/content/en/docs/Tasks/install-operator-with-olm.md

   [Once you've made your operator available in a catalog](/docs/tasks/make-operator-part-of-catalog/), or you've chosen an operator from the [list of operators available to be installed in the cluster](/docs/tasks/list-operators-available-to-install/), you can install your operator by creating a [`Subscription`](/docs/concepts/customresourcedefinitions/subscription/) to a specific [channel](/docs/concepts/glossary/#channel).
 ---

-Before installing into a namespace, you will need to create an [operator group](/docs/concepts/crds/operatorgroup) in that namespace.
-The operator group must provide the namespaces that match the operator that you trying to install `installModes`.
+Before installing an operator into a namespace, you will need to create an [OperatorGroup resource](/docs/concepts/crds/operatorgroup) in that namespace.
+The OperatorGroup must target namespaces such that it matches the operator's `installModes`.

-For example installing an operator into `foo` namespace that will be cluster scoped you would create a operator group like:
+For example, to install a cluster scoped operator into the `foo` namespace create an OperatorGroup like:

 ```yaml